sweh/ajja/docs/src/usage/translation.rst

 Internationalization
 ====================

-Currently only EN and DE supported.
+Currently only EN and DE localized.